subtab/subtab/README.md

 # Data

 Data can be downloaded from the url below.
-Please unzip the data folder, and place it at the root (i.e. at the same level as train.py file)
+Please unzip the data folder, and place it at the root (i.e. at the same level as train.py file).

 https://github.com/subtab/subtab/releases/download/0.0/data.zip